Harvester of Sorrow

 "Harvester of Sorrow" is a song by the American heavy metal band Metallica.
 It was released on August 28, 1988, as the first single from their fourth studio album, ...And Justice for All (1988).
 The song debuted at a live performance prior to the release of ...And Justice for All while the band was on the summer Monsters of Rock Tour in 1988 with Van Halen, Scorpions, Dokken and Kingdom Come.

 The single contained two B-sides, both of which were cover songs: "Breadfan", originally by Budgie, and "The Prince", originally by Diamond Head.
 There was an error in the mastering of the recording: At the end of "Breadfan", a distorted voice can be heard saying "Mommy, where's Fluffy?".
 This was actually intended to be the intro to the next track, "The Prince".
 However, it was separated in the wrong place.
 The band decided not to correct this error when the tracks were included on their 1998 Garage Inc. compilation.

 Content

-The song's subject matter refers to a man who descends into madness, taking out his anger on his family.
-At the end of the song, it is hinted his sanity snaps and he murders them.
+The song's subject matter refers to a man who is traumatically abused during his childhood, descends into alcoholism and drug addiction, and takes out his anger on his family.
+At the end of the song, it is implied his sanity snaps and he murders them.